Spencer-Mason/Tech_Academy_Basic_C-Sharp/README.md

 Console app that creates arrays and a list and asks user for an index and displays whatever is at that index.

 ### SixPartAssignment
-A project containing several coding assignments
+A project containing several coding assignments.

 ### ExceptionHandling
-Demontration of a try/catch block
+Demontration of a try/catch block.

 ### CallingMethods
-App demonstrating creating a class in a separate .cs file with three methods, and calling those methods in the main program file
+App demonstrating creating a class in a separate .cs file with three methods, and calling those methods in the main program file.

 ### MethodOverloading
-Simple console app to demonstrate method overloading
+Simple console app to demonstrate method overloading.

 ### OptionalParameter
-Simple console app demonstrating optional user input and a method with a default parameter value
+Simple console app demonstrating optional user input and a method with a default parameter value.

 ### ConsoleApp1
-Simple console app for various assignment actions
+Simple console app for various assignment actions.

 ### MethodsAndObjects
-Console app demonstrating class inheritance of properties and methods
+Console app demonstrating class inheritance of properties and methods.

 ### AbstractClass
-Console app demonstrating an abstract class and method and inheriting from that class
+Console app demonstrating an abstract class and method and inheriting from that class.

 ### AbstractClass2(polymorphism)
-Same as AbstractClass, but with an interface and demonstrating polymorphism
+Same as AbstractClass, but with an interface and demonstrating polymorphism.

 ### OverloadOperators
-Console app demonstrating overloading of '==' and '!=' operators
+Console app demonstrating overloading of '==' and '!=' operators.

 ### ParsingEnums
-Console app that takes user input and saves it as an enum, if the input is valid
+Console app that takes user input and saves it as an enum, if the input is valid.

 ### Lambda
-Console app demonstrating the benifits of using a lambda expression as opposed to a foreach loop
+Console app demonstrating the benifits of using a lambda expression as opposed to a foreach loop.

 ### DateTime
-Console app that demostrates adding hours to the current date/time based on user input
+Console app that demostrates adding hours to the current date/time based on user input.

+### ConstructorChain
+Basic console app demonstrating chaining constructors.